"How do I"

 dispute an error on my credit report?

-You may dispute an error on your credit report by contacting either the credit reporting company or the company that provided you the information.
+You may dispute an error on your credit report by contacting either the credit reporting company or the company that provided information about you.
 The Consumer Financial Protection Bureau provides tips about what to submit with your dispute, contact information for the nationwide credit reporting companies, and options about what to do if your dispute is not resolved to your satisfaction.

 get help if I cannot make my mortgage payments?